AdobeDocs/mobile-services.it-IT/help/android/analytics-main/states.md

    }
    ```

 The `"State Name"` is reported in the `View State` variable in Adobe Mobile services, and a view is recorded for each `trackState` call.
-In altre interfacce Analytics, viene riportato `View State` come `Page Name`, `state views` ed è riportato come `page views`.
+In other Analytics interfaces,  is reported as , and  is reported as .`View State``Page Name``state views``page views`

 ## Send additional data {#section_CFDB4F944496401786A145C209AB387C}